Suthee Meanchainun: Early life and family

 Suthee was born of Chinese ancestry in Min Buri.
-The Minchaiynunt family is widely known for rice mills and civil construction business since the late 1800s.
+The Minchaiynunt family is widely known for rice mills and civil construction business since the early 1900s.
 They later became influential in the Eastern part of Bangkok due to their involvement in local and national politics.

 Suthee's nephew Vicharn Minchainant was a former Deputy Minister of Public Health and a 4 time member of parliament (MP) serving Min Buri.
 Wirat Minchainant was a three time member of the Bangkok Metropolitan council serving Min Buri is also one of Suthee’s nephews.
-Suthee's great nephew, Suphanat Minchaiynunt is elected as a Member of Parliament for Bangkok in 2023 which continues his family legacy as 'bloodline of influential politicians of Bangkok'.
+Suthee's great nephew, Suphanat Minchainant is twice elected as a Member of Parliament for Bangkok in 2023 and 2026 which continues his family legacy as 'bloodline of influential politicians of Bangkok'.

 Career

 Suthee started his career in rice milling industry later in real estate development and civil engineering.
 Suthee is a director of Chainunt Construction, Thailand top ranked civil engineering company.

-Suthee was accused of benefitting from the new BTS pink line planned due to his numerous patches of land around Min Buri in excess of 5,000 rais, or around 2,000 acres contributing his wealth.
+Suthee was accused of benefitting from the new BTS pink line planned due to his numerous patches of land around Min Buri and eastern Bangkok in excess of 5,000 rais, or around 2,000 acres contributing his wealth.